 If you rent your home from the Council your benefit entitlement will be credited direct to your rent account.

-If you privately rent your home entitlement will be paid direct by crossed cheque.
+If you privately rent your home entitlement will be paid direct by BACS.
 In certain circumstances we can pay housing benefit direct to your landlord, for example if you have difficulty managing your own affairs or you have rent arrears.

 If you are entitled to benefit we will write to you and tell you how much you are entitled to and when your payments will start.